 Beovu (brolucizumab) is administered to patients via an intravitreal (inside the eye) injection to suppress the growth of abnormal blood vessels, thereby minimizing the potential for fluids leaking into the retina.

-Retinal Vasculitis or Retinal Artery Occlusion
+What is Retinal Vasculitis and Retinal Artery Occlusion?

 According to the Mayo Clinic, vasculitis is inflammation of blood vessels.
 Blood vessel walls can thicken, become weaker or narrower, and scarred.
 As a result, the patient’s tissues and organs suffer from restricted blood flow, causing damage.
 In the case of retinal vasculitis, the eye becomes damaged from this inflammation.